 Due to the rapidly changing and developing nature of digital interactive media, additional guidance regarding interpretation and application of these rules is made by the ICC where necessary.
 These can be found on the ICC Code Centre website.

-Terms specific to data driven marketing and digital marketing communications:
+Terms specific to data driven marketing, direct marketing and digital marketing communications:

-Further definitions are found in the specific sections on telemarketing and interest-based advertising (IBA) of this chapter; see Articles C14 for specific terms related to telemarketing and C15 for specific terms related to interest-based advertising.
+The term “data driven marketing” refers to all marketing communications, by whatever means, of advertising or marketing material based on the processing of data (personal or non-personal) acquired through direct interactions with individuals or through third parties to gain insights on, for example, customer interests, trends and behaviors.

-The term “data driven marketing” is the communication, by whatever means, of advertising or marketing material carried out by a data driven marketer itself or on its behalf, and which is directed to particular individuals using their personal contact information (including mailing address, telephone number, email address, IP address, fax, personal social media account handle, and the like).
+The term “direct marketing” is referring to the practice of delivering marketing communications, by whatever means, of advertising or marketing material carried out by a direct marketer itself or on its behalf, and which is directed and delivered (including phone calls) to particular individuals using their personal contact information (including mailing address, telephone number, email address, fax, personal social media account handle, and the like, but excluding online advertising displayed within a website, app or other property visited by the individual).

-The term “digital marketing communications” refers to marketing communications, using digital interactive media, including digital universes, platforms and channels, intended primarily to promote products or to influence consumer behaviour.
+The term “digital marketing communications” refers to marketing communications, using digital advertising, digital interactive media, including digital universes, platforms and channels, intended primarily to promote products or to influence consumer behaviour.

 The term “operator” refers to any person, firm or company, other than the marketer, that provides a data driven marketing or digital marketing communications service for or on behalf of the marketer.